Free Trial

 Morgan Stanley Direct Lending logo with Finance background

-Captrust Financial Advisors boosted its position in Morgan Stanley Direct Lending (NYSE:MSDL - Free Report) by 100.0% during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 31,986 shares of the company's stock after acquiring an additional 15,993 shares during the period.
-Captrust Financial Advisors' holdings in Morgan Stanley Direct Lending were worth $661,000 as of its most recent SEC filing.
+Captrust Financial Advisors raised its stake in shares of Morgan Stanley Direct Lending (NYSE:MSDL - Free Report) by 100.0% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 31,986 shares of the company's stock after purchasing an additional 15,993 shares during the period.
+Captrust Financial Advisors' holdings in Morgan Stanley Direct Lending were worth $661,000 at the end of the most recent quarter.

 Morgan Stanley Direct Lending (NYSE:MSDL - Get Free Report) last released its quarterly earnings data on Thursday, May 8th.
-The company reported $0.52 earnings per share for the quarter, missing analysts' consensus estimates of $0.56 by ($0.04).
-Morgan Stanley Direct Lending had a net margin of 54.89% and a return on equity of 12.69%.
-The firm had revenue of $101.50 million for the quarter, compared to the consensus estimate of $102.86 million.
-Analysts predict that Morgan Stanley Direct Lending will post 2.56 earnings per share for the current year.
+The company reported $0.52 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.56 by ($0.04).
+Morgan Stanley Direct Lending had a return on equity of 12.69% and a net margin of 54.89%.
+The firm had revenue of $101.50 million for the quarter, compared to analyst estimates of $102.86 million.
+On average, equities analysts anticipate that Morgan Stanley Direct Lending will post 2.56 EPS for the current year.

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 25th.
-Investors of record on Monday, June 30th will be issued a $0.50 dividend.
-This represents a $2.00 annualized dividend and a dividend yield of 10.33%.
+Investors of record on Monday, June 30th will be given a dividend of $0.50 per share.
+This represents a $2.00 annualized dividend and a yield of 10.28%.
 The ex-dividend date is Monday, June 30th.
 Morgan Stanley Direct Lending's payout ratio is currently 91.74%.

 (Free Report)